 ZLAC’s current juniors carry on a tradition of women’s rowing that goes back for over 125 years.
-The girls come from all over San Diego County and attend a variety of both public and private high schools.
+The girls come from all over San Diego County and attend a variety of both public and private middle and high schools.
 The girls share a passion for rowing, enjoy the camaraderie of the sport, and love being able to train on the beautiful waters of Mission Bay.
-Many of them go on to row for collegiate programs.
+Many ZLAC alumni go on to row for collegiate programs.

 The goal of program is to allow each athlete to develop her potential.
 We value:

 • Fitness and strength